 - For easier lifting out of the pan to cut, line an 8X8 baking pan with foil and spray with non-stick cooking spray.
 Otherwise, grease the pan and pour batter in.
 Sprinkle the remaining chocolate chips on top.

-- Bake at 325ºF for 50-55 minutes, rotating the pan halfway through.
+- Bake at 325ºF for 40 minutes, rotating the pan halfway through.
 The bars are done when the top is shiny and a toothpick inserted in the center comes out clean.

+Gluten-free blondies recipe may be adapted for a variety of flavors and add-ins.
 In the mood for gluten-free butterscotch blondies?
-Simply swap out butterscotch chips for the chocolate chips.
-Milk chocolate, white chocolate, or a combination may also be added.
+Simply swap out gluten-free butterscotch chips (read label)for the chocolate chips.

-I know it’s tempting to dive in right away, but the blondies will set up better as they cool.
+- I know it’s tempting to dive in right away, but the blondies will set up better as they cool.
 For best results, cool for 1-2 hours before slicing into bars.

 Save this recipe gluten-free blondies to your PINTEREST board!